- Office of the Vice President for Student Affairs

 Upward Bound provides academic advising, tutoring and a six-week academic program on Binghamton University’s campus.
 The mission of Upward Bound is to prepare high school students for college enrollment and success.

 The University Counseling Center (UCC) is dedicated to promoting psychological well-being that enriches personal and academic growth.
 The UCC provides individual and group psychotherapy, referral services, consultations and psycho-educational programs.
 Consultations are also provided to those concerned about a student’s well-being.
 The goal is to help students integrate their college experiences and to cope with the stresses inherent in a diverse institution of excellence.
-Services are free and confidential at Library North 1202 (off the main library lobby).
+Services are free and confidential at Old O'Connor 264 (on the second floor).
 Visit our website for more information about UCC services, programs and staff, as well as links to additional resources.

 The staff provides an environment and services in the University Union to make it comfortable, accessible and reflective of student needs.
 The Union is also the home of many student organizations and professional offices.
-The Union offers such student-run services as a mini-grocery store, offering balloon and flower sales, a dry-cleaning service, Munchies, DVD rental service (Take One Video); and recreation facilities including billiards, bowling and a video-game center, as well as a computer lounge that has over 10 computers for students to use; all found in the basement of UU East.
-At the student managers’ desks (UU East, 7-2877 and UU West, 7-5877) in the Union lobbies (UUE Tillman and UUW 2nd floor lobby), you may find bus route information for both OCCT and Broome County Transit buses, check in for a room or an informational table, and check out the lost-and-found.
+The Union offers recreation facilities including billiards, bowling and a table tennis room, as well as a computer lounge that has over 10 computers for students to use; all found in the basement of UU East.
+At the guest services desk (UU East, 7-2877 ) in the Union lobby, you may find bus route information for both OCCT and Broome County Transit buses, check in for a room or an informational table, and check out the lost-and-found.
 There is also a photocopy center (SA Print Shop — SA Ink), campus radio station (WHRW) and campus television staion (BTV) located in the basement of UU West.

 The Union offers many meeting facilities, from rooms with a seating capacity of a dozen students to the Nelson Mandela Room or Old Union Hall, which seats several hundred.
-At noon every day, tables are set up in the UU Tillman lobby and UU West Food Court lobby by recognized campus groups and organizations for fundraising and informational purposes.
+At noon every day, tables are set up in the UU Tillman Lobby and MarketPlace lobby by recognized campus groups and organizations for fundraising and informational purposes.
 Arrangements for tabling are made with the University Union office in advance.
-To reserve space in the University Union, submit requests via the webviewer at r25union.binghamton.edu.
+To reserve space in the University Union, submit requests through the B There website.

 The Union is where Binghamton meets to eat.
-The Susquehanna Room, Food Court, Food Co-op and Munchies offer something for every taste.
+The MarketPlace and Food Co-op offer something for every taste.

-The University Book Store is located on the first floor of UU West.
+The University Book Store is located on the first and second floors of UU West.